Short Term Health and Fixed Benefit Plans

-The Affordable Care Act or ACA is currently still the law of the land.
-These plans all include what are called minimum essential coverage.
+Affordable Care Act compliant plans or ACA is currently still the law of the land.
+These plans all include what is called minimum essential coverage.

 Pre-existing conditions, pediatric dental, mental health and other benefits must be included in a health plan for it to be considered ACA compliant.

 There has been efforts made to remove the individual mandate from the ACA to give people more options and choices but the ACA is still on the books.

 ACA compliant plans are also known as (on or off) Marketplace plans.
 On Marketplace plans means plans that have part of the premium and/or copayments subsidized by the government.
 Off Marketplace plans are the same plans but they are not subsidized by the government.

 Depending on your income you may be eligible for a help with your monthly plan premium.
 In some cases you may also receive help with your deductibles and copayments too.

 To apply for these plans go to www.healthcare.gov this is also the site you would visit to see if you qualify or not for a subsidy.